apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

    // ID of the object associated with the event string objectID = 2;
    // the group this object belongs to
-   // it specifies the application ID for allocations, the queue for applications and
+   // it specifies the application ID for allocations and the queue for applications string groupID = 3;
-   // it's the name of the partition for queues and nodes string group = 3;
    // the reason of this event
    string reason = 4;
    // the detailed message as string